Variational Training for Better Models at Lower Cost

 The project focuses on the following research directions:

-- Theoretical Foundations of Variational Learning (PAC-Bayes, Optimization in Spaces of Measures, etc.)
+- Theoretical foundations of variational learning (PAC-Bayes, optimization in spaces of measures, etc.)

-Tutorials, Teaching and Other Materials
+Tutorials, Slides, Other Materials

-- The Improved Variational Online Newton (IVON) Optimizer, github link.
+- The Improved Variational Online Newton (IVON) Optimizer, GitHub link.

 Publications